Zamma

 Zamma is a two-player abstract strategy game from Africa.
-It is especially played in North Africa.
+It is especially played in Mauritania.
 The game is similar to alquerque and draughts.

+The game goes by several names such as damma, and in Mauritania as srand or dhamet, where it is a national game.
+Mauritania's version is different from the other variants in that the pieces captured are instantly removed from the board, whereas in other variants, the removal of captured pieces is deferred.

+Setup

-Board sizes vary, but they are square boards, such as 5x5 or 9x9 square grids with left and right diagonal lines running through several intersection points (or "points") of the board.
-One could think of the 5x5 board as a standard alquerque board, but with additional diagonal lines, and the 9x9 board as four standard alquerque boards combined, but no additional diagonal lines are added.
+Board sizes vary, but all are square grids, including 5×5 or 9×9 square grids with left and right diagonal lines running through several intersection points (or "points") of the board.
 The initial setup is also similar to alquerque, where every space on the board is filled with each player's pieces except for the middle point of the board.
 Furthermore, each player's pieces are also set up on their respective half of the board.
-The game specifically resembles draughts in that pieces must move in the forward directions until they are crowned "Mullah" (or "Sultan") which is the equivalent of the king in draughts.
-The Mullah can move in any direction.
-In North Africa, the black pieces are referred to as men, and the white pieces as women.
-In the Sahara, short sticks represent the men, and camel dung represent the women.

-The game goes by several names such as damma, and in Mauritania as srand or dhamet, where it is a national game.
-Mauritania's version is different from the other variants in that the pieces captured are instantly removed from the board, whereas, in other variants the removal of captured pieces is deferred.

-Setup
+One could think of the 5×5 board as a standard alquerque board, but with additional diagonal lines, and the 9×9 board as four standard alquerque boards combined, but no additional diagonal lines.

-Board sizes vary.
-Examples are 5x5 and 9x9 square grids.
-Left and right diagonal lines run through several points of the square grid.
-The 5x5 square grid has left and right diagonal lines running through each point of the square grid (the additional points created by the intersection of the left and right diagonal lines within each square may or may not be considered a point on dhe board for pieces to be placed on).
-The 9x9 square grid is four standard Alquerque boards combined to form a larger square grid, but no additional diagonal lines are added.
+The 5×5 square grid has left and right diagonal lines running through each point of the square grid.
+Depending on the rules being used, the additional points created by the intersection of the left and right diagonal lines within each square may or may not be considered a point on the board for pieces to be placed on.

+The 9x9 square grid is four standard Alquerque boards arranged in a square array to form a larger square grid, with no additional diagonal lines.

 Each player's pieces are distinguishable from the other player, for example, one plays with black pieces and the other with white pieces.
 Every point of the board is occupied by a piece except for the central point.
 Each player's pieces are placed on their respective half of the board; on the central row, each player places their pieces to their respective right of the central point.
+In Mauritania, the black pieces are referred to as men, and the white pieces as women.
+In the Sahara, short sticks represent the men, and camel dung represent the women.

 Rules

+The game specifically resembles draughts in that pieces must move in the forward directions until they are crowned "Mullah" (also known as "Edhayam" or "Sultan"), which is the equivalent of the king in draughts.
+The Edhayam can move in any direction.